Pumpkin Pie Bars with Oatmeal Crust

 - Bake the crust: Press half of the crumble topping into a 8×8 baking pan lined with parchment paper.
 Bake at 350 for 15 minutes.

-- Prepare pumpkin pie filling: Whisk together granulated sugar, brown sugar and spices.
+- Prepare pumpkin filling: Whisk together granulated sugar, brown sugar and spices.
 Add the eggs, vanilla, pumpkin purée and evaporated milk.
 Mix until combined and smooth.

 Frequently Asked Questions

-How to store pumpkin pie bars: Store bars in an airtight container in the refrigerator for up to 5 days.
+Yes.
+Store bars in an airtight container in the refrigerator for up to 5 days.
 Serve cold or at room temperature.

-How to freeze pumpkin pie bars: Once the bars have cooled completely, place them (uncut) in the refrigerate to set.
+Yes.
+Once the bars have cooled completely, place them (uncut) in the refrigerate to set.
 Use parchment paper ends to pull the whole bar out of the pan.
 Wrap in plastic wrap and aluminum foil.
 Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature, cutting and serving.

 Whether you’re in search of more pumpkin recipes or some seasonal dessert bar recipes, I have you covered.
 Check these out: